dizco/LOG3900/site-web/README.md

 ## Project structure

-The website is base on [Canvas Template](https://themeforest.net/item/canvas-the-multipurpose-html5-template/9228123) 5.1.
+The website is a trimmed version of [Canvas Template](https://themeforest.net/item/canvas-the-multipurpose-html5-template/9228123) 5.1.
 Website pages are stored as html files in the folder root.

 ## Disclaimer